 As we invest in the technologies and platforms of today, we will be prepared for the opportunities of tomorrow.
 Given the increasing pace of advancement in both science and technology, it is incredibly challenging, if not impossible, to accurately predict those opportunities that will emerge over the five-year planning horizon.
-The COVID-19 pandemic, among other things, has taught us the importance of maintaining a pool of flexible and accessible resources to facilitate opportunistic investments in promising new areas of studyincluding those that may not even exist today.
-Therefore, we will create a new funding model that allows for timely investment in pioneering and leading-edge fields.
-The model, which shall take advantage of internal and external sources, will support transformational, revolutionary and paradigm-changing science, thereby propelling our basic science efforts to even loftier heights.
+Maintaining a pool of flexible and accessible resources to facilitate opportunistic investments in promising new areas of studyincluding those that may not even exist today-is essential.
+Therefore, we will create and mobilize a New Opportunity Fund to invest in scientific progress and the future of biomedical research.
+The fund, which shall draw from internal and external sources, will support transformational, revolutionary, paradigm-changing science, including dynamic platforms and trailblazing research leaders that can propel our basic science efforts to even loftier heights.